Registry - Observational

 He graduated from the University of Adelaide Medical School with Deans Listing and Honours for academic excellence, completed his cardiology training, Doctor of Philosophy, Master of Public Health, and Master of Biostatistics degrees at the University of Adelaide in Australia, and completed a post-doctorate fellowship in cardiovascular imaging at the Leiden University Medical Centre in The Netherlands, before re-locating to Canada.

-Deborah Siegal is Assistant Professor, Division of Hematology and Thromboembolism, McMaster University, as well as Scientist in the Thrombosis program at PHRI.
+Deborah Siegal is Assistant Professor, Division of Hematology and Thromboembolism, McMaster University, and an Associate Scientist in the Thrombosis program at PHRI, having transitioned from her role as a Scientist at PHRI to working at the Ottawa Hospital Research Institute.
 Her primary research interests include: improving patient outcomes after anticoagulant-related bleeding; emergency management of anticoagulants for acute bleeding or urgent surgery; understanding the factors that influence patient and physician decision-making after anticoagulant-related bleeding; and reducing red blood cell transfusion by minimizing iatrogenic blood loss for laboratory testing.
 She has expertise in the design and conduct of pragmatic cluster randomized trials, individual patient randomized trials, mixed-methods studies, observational studies, and meta-analyses.

 She has received peer-reviewed grant support as principal investigator from the American Society of Hematology, CanVECTOR/Heart and Stroke Foundation of Canada, Ontario AFP Innovation Fund, and Hamilton Health Sciences Foundation.
 She has published over 60 articles in high-impact peer-reviewed journals including The New England Journal of Medicine.
 Deborah graduated from Queen’s University School of Medicine in 2009, and completed Internal Medicine and Hematology training at McMaster University.
 She holds Master of Science degrees in Pharmacology (University of Toronto) and Health Research Methodology (McMaster University).